 5. Protection of Children’s Data

 The Act places additional safeguards on the processing of personal data related to children (individuals under 18 years).
 Healthcare providers must obtain verifiable parental consent before processing children’s personal data.
-This rule applies especially to pediatric clinics, hospitals, and healthcare apps targeting children’s health.
+This rule applies especially to paediatric clinics, hospitals, and healthcare apps targeting children’s health.

-Moreover, the Act prohibits any form of behavioral monitoring or targeted advertising directed at children based on their healthcare data.
+Moreover, the Act prohibits any form of behavioural monitoring or targeted advertising directed at children based on their healthcare data.
 For example, if a child uses a telemedicine app for a medical consultation, the app is restricted from using that data for marketing purposes, ensuring that children’s sensitive health information is not exploited.

 6. Data Retention and Erasure